entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Leu, M., Bucher, H., and Goudemand, N. (2019).
 Clade-dependent size response of conodonts to environmental changes during the late Smithian extinction.
 Earth Sci.
 Rev. 195, 52–67. doi:10.1016/j.earscirev.2018.11.003

+Lewis, G. E., & Vaughn, P. P. (1965).
+Early Permian vertebrates from the Cutler Formation of the Placerville area, Colorado, with a section on footprints from the Cutler Formation.
+U.S. Geological Survey Professional Paper 503-C, C1–C50. doi:10.3133/pp503C.

 Li, Q. (2009).
 A new parasemionotid-like fish from the Lower Triassic of jurong, Jiangsu province, South China.
 Palaeontology.
 52, 369–384. doi:10.1111/j.1475-